 Textile Exchange does not condone forced or child labor.
 While Human Rights and social issues are not within Textile Exchange’s scope of expertise, we believe respect for people is the foundation to creating an industry built on integrity.
 Human rights violations are not unique to cotton or textiles.
 Regardless of the region or the industry, we encourage companies to be part of the solution to systemic problems by:

 Textile Exchange collects fiber production data and reports it as an industry resource.
 As “organic” is a legally controlled term around the world, we use the criteria established by those governing authorities as to whether it is certified as “organic” regardless of other sustainability issues involved.
 In this way, Textile Exchange is agnostic in its volume reporting.
-Because China, and Xinjiang in particular, is a key producing region for organic cotton, we continue to report production within our Organic Cotton Market Reports (OCMR) – including the volumes produced in Xinjiang.
-However, we believe it is important that our members understand the current situation in Xinjiang so that they can make informed choices about their sourcing strategies.
+We report production from all over the globe within our Organic Cotton Market Reports (OCMR).

 Textile Exchange reports data within our OCMR on certified organic cotton production that has been submitted to us, analyzed, and cross-referenced in accordance with our methodology.
 We include the data received from every producing country in the Organic Cotton Market Report to create a complete picture of the global supply.
 Textile Exchange does not perform certification work itself, provide on-the-ground program work regarding the production of organic cotton or any other fiber in any country, nor make recommendations for preferred sourcing locations.